nigiord/muscadet/README.md

 plotIndexes(muscadet)
 plotIndexes(muscadet, index = "silhouette")

-# Assign the chose cluster assignment
+# Assign the chosen cluster assignment
 muscadet <- assignClusters(muscadet, k = 3)

 # Merge all counts from all omics from both sample and reference